SpineEventEngine/SpineEventEngine.github.io/docs/introduction/concepts.md

 ### Repository

-Repository  is a mechanism for encapsulating storage, retrieval, and search behavior which emulates a collection of objects.
+Repository encapsulates storage, retrieval, and search of Entities as if it were a collection of objects.
 It isolates domain objects from the details of the database access code.

 The applications you develop using Spine usually have the following types of repositories: